neurohacked/neurohacked.github.io/_posts/2016-11-10-shuffling-arrays-with-fisheryates.md

 }
 {% endhighlight %}

-This all makes for a great, dynamic, and unpredictable set of questions and answers useable for a quiz.
+This all makes for a great dynamic and unpredictable set of questions and answers useable for a quiz.